 1. Management of Emotions in Cats:

-According to traditional thinking, emotions are culprits of bad decisions as it was portrayed in the tragic plays like Oedipus Rex and that of Shakespeare.
+According to traditional thinking, emotions are culprits of bad decisions as was portrayed in tragic plays like Oedipus Rex and Shakespeare.
 Research has shown that emotional management is the key to making wise decisions.

 You can see your purring ball chasing a rat for hours, or playing with the kid only to avoid fights.
 The owner’s happy moods are used by cats to convince him to pet her in the lap.